How One Hug Changed My Understanding of Loss

-About a month after I’d been back — long after the initial sorrowful days of hugs and tears — the owner’s mom Ruth stopped by.
+One day, about a month after I’d returned to work after my son’s death, long after the initial sorrowful days of hugs and tears, the owner’s mom Ruth stopped by.

 I hadn’t seen her in a long time … probably a year.

-So I was surprised when, the minute I came around the wood-paneled corner, she dropped her purse and grabbed me into a fierce hug.
+So I was surprised when, the minute I came around the wood-paneled corner, she dropped her quilted handbag and grabbed me into a fierce hug.

 She didn’t say anything.
 She just hugged me a long time.
 And then when the hug ended, she looked at me with tears in her eyes.

-I didn’t know that she too had lost a child … her daughter Cathy died in 1954 … 49 years before.
+I didn’t know that she too had lost a child … her daughter Cathy died in 1954 … 49 years prior.

 At the time, I didn’t understand her strong expression of sympathy and emotion.
 I didn’t think we were THAT close.